Treaty of Saadabad

-The Treaty of Saadabad (or the Saadabad Pact) was a non-aggression pact signed by Turkey, Iran, Iraq and Afghanistan on July 8, 1937, and lasted for five years.
-The treaty was signed in Tehran's Saadabad Palace and was part of an initiative for greater Middle Eastern-Oriental relations spearheaded by King Mohammed Zahir Shah of Afghanistan.
-Ratifications were exchanged in Tehran on June 25, 1938, and the treaty became effective on the same day.
-It was registered in League of Nations Treaty Series on July 19, 1938.
+The Treaty of Saadabad (or the Saadabad Pact) was a non-aggression pact signed by Turkey, Iran, Iraq and Afghanistan on 8 July 1937, and lasted for five years.
+The treaty was signed in Tehran's Saadabad Palace and was part of an initiative for greater Middle Eastern-oriental relations spearheaded by King Mohammed Zahir Shah of Afghanistan.
+Ratifications were exchanged in Tehran on 25 June 1938, and the treaty became effective on the same day.
+It was registered in the League of Nations Treaty Series on 19 July 1938.

 In Iraq, the left-leaning Bakr Sidqi military government of 1936–1937 was less Arab nationalist than other Iraqi governments.
 Sidqi was a Kurd and his prime minister, Hikmat Sulayman, was a Turkmen.
-They were, therefore, interested in diplomacy with Iraq's eastern, non-Arab neighbours.
+They were therefore interested in diplomacy with Iraq's eastern, non-Arab neighbours.
 Turkey sought friendly relations with its neighbours and was still recovering from its defeat in World War I and the costly victory in the Turkish War of Independence.

 In 1943, the treaty was automatically extended for a further five years because none of the signatories had renounced it.
+After the end of the extended treaty term, the pact officially ended.